Registrations open at 8:30am where we have fun activities available for your children.

 A supervised crèche is available for both of our services on Sundays.

 A supervised crèche operates every Sunday morning for babies up to 23 months old.
 Parents leaving children in the crèche need to sign in and ensure the volunteers are aware of any special requirements.
 If you are a regular attendee you will be asked to fill in a registration form for your child, alerting us of any medical or other important information.
 Parents are encouraged to put themselves on the supervision roster once a term.
-The crèche opens at 9:20am on a Sunday morning and will be supervised until the conclusion of the church service.
+The crèche opens at 8:20am and 10:30am on a Sunday morning and will be supervised until the conclusion of the church service.

 Since there are a lot of young families who attend our Sunday night service, there is a supervised crèche that runs during the service.
 For the slightly older children (up to early primariy school), one of the crèche supervisors share a Bible story, sometimes a song and a simple craft activity with them.
 The Sunday school lesson only runs though the school term.